Comment on page

 Before submitting your Skill we assume you have:

-It is also a great idea to post a link to you Skill in the Skill Feedback category of the Forums to let others test your Skill on different platforms.
+- It is also a great idea to post a link to you Skill in the Skill Feedback category of the Forums to let others test your Skill on different platforms.
+This is encouraged but not required to submit your Skill to the Marketplace.

 When you are satisfied your Skill is ready, submit it for formal review by running: